LXMachado/n8n-AI-Content-Automation-Pipeline/README.md

 # n8n AI Social Captions Workflow

-This repository contains a demo workflow for an Organics Company that showcases how I combine n8n, Google Sheets, and OpenRouter to automate AI-powered social captions.
+This repository contains a N8N workflow that showcases how I combine n8n, Google Sheets, and OpenRouter to automate AI-powered social captions.
 The automation pulls product rows that still need copy, calls an AI model for short-form captions + hashtag strings, writes the results back to the same sheet, and can optionally alert marketing once everything is ready.

 ## Architecture at a Glance